In-depth reviews

 “Mercedes models of late have impressed us with the quality and styling of their interiors, and the GLC Coupe is no exception”

-Mercedes is known for its beautifully designed and high-quality interiors, and the same can be said for this latest GLC Coupe model.
-Its interior does a good job of giving off the premium feel its badge represents.
-The GLC Coupe’s cabin is the same as the GLC SUV’s, which features a 12.3-inch central touchscreen and 11.9-inch digital gauge cluster in front of the driver.
+Mercedes is known for its beautifully-designed and high-quality interiors, and while that’s largely the case for this latest GLC Coupe model, some of the finishes have a bit of a plastic feel and can creak over rough surfaces.
+The GLC Coupe’s cabin is the same as the GLC SUV’s, which features a 12.3-inch central touchscreen and an 11.9-inch digital gauge cluster in front of the driver.

 Infotainment and navigation